chef/chef-web-docs/content/vmware.md

 [\[GitHub\]](https://github.com/chef-partners/knife-vrealize)

 - Supports both vRealize Automation and vRealize Orchestrator
-- Supports vRealize Automation 7.0+
+- Supports vRealize Automation 8.x.
+Version 7.0.0 and later will support vRA 8.x.
+- Supports vRealize Automation 7.0+.
+Version 6.0.3 and older will support vRA 7.x.
+The arguments are different in the previous versions and you can find the documentation [here](https://github.com/chef/knife-vrealize/blob/v6.0.3/README.md).
 - If you have vRealize Automation \< 7.0, you will need to downgrade the [vmware-vra-gem](https://github.com/chef-partners/vmware-vra-gem) to